linuxserver/docker-mods/README.md

 ### Upstream IP and Port

-When using a remote docker host from `DOCKER_HOST` auto-proxy assumes the detected containers on not on the same network as SWAG:
+When using a remote docker host from `DOCKER_HOST` auto-proxy assumes the detected containers are not on the same network as SWAG:

 * If the detected containers do not have the `swag_address` label set then the Host IP will be used.
 * If the detected containers do not have the `swag_port` label set then auto-proxy attempts to find a mapped **host port** on the container and will use it based on **container port** in this order: